dcods22/OperatingSystems/README.md

 - [x] Instantiate a PCB for each loaded program and put it in the Resident list.

-- [ ] Develop a CPU scheduler in the client OS using Round Robin scheduling with the user-speciVied quantum measured in clock ticks (default = 6).
+- [x] Develop a CPU scheduler in the client OS using Round Robin scheduling with the user-specivied quantum measured in clock ticks (default = 6).
-    - [ ] Make the client OS control the host CPU with the client OS CPU scheduler.
+    - [x] Make the client OS control the host CPU with the client OS CPU scheduler.
     - [ ] Log all scheduling events.

 - [ ] Implement context switches with software interrupts.
 Be sure to update the mode bit (if appropriate), the PCBs, and the Ready queue.

-- [ ] Detect and gracefully handle errors like invalid op codes, missing operands (if you can detect that), and most importantly, memory out of bounds access attempts.
+- [x] Detect and gracefully handle errors like invalid op codes, missing operands (if you can detect that), and most importantly, memory out of bounds access attempts.